 In 2015 we launched our School for Recovery, offering in-depth classes in recovery/addiction, life skills, inner healing, and healthy living.

-In 2017 we underwent a major renovation of our program space at First Christian Church, and re-opened in January 2018 with a greatly expanded capacity in our new commercial kitchen and coffee bar, and updated and improved classrooms and Cafe space.
-This new capacity will allow is to increase our overall membership, as well as begin to offer barista and commercial kitchen training that will lead to re-employment of many of members.
+In 2017 we underwent a major renovation of our program space at First Christian Church(now Urban Sanctuary), and re-opened in January 2018 with a greatly expanded capacity in our new commercial kitchen and coffee bar, and updated and improved classrooms and Cafe space.

-Our programs help our members reach their personal goals, such as family reunification, and gaining – and maintaining – housing and employment.
-Please see our Success page for more data.
+Our programs help our members reach their personal goals, such as family reunification, and gaining – and maintaining – housing and employment, as well as emotional stability.

-New Member Introduction sessions take place each Tuesday at 1 pm – Please arrive at 12:45 to sign-in and get lunch, and plan to stay till 2 pm.
+New Member Introduction sessions take place each Monday at 10:30 am – Please arrive at 10:00 to sign-in and get breakfast, and plan to stay till 11:30 am.